mihaiolteanu/lastfm/README.md

 **random-tag-artist** _tag &optional (limit 20)_

 ## Generators
-Generators.
 These will return generators that can be used by calling next on them.
 On each call, a new item is received.
 If the `random` parameter, where available, is specified as T, a random elemenent is received on each call.
 Otherwise, the elements are returned in order, as they appear on their respective last.fm page.
-After the last element is returned, the `next` call will again return the first one (i.e. the generator is recursive).
+After the last element is returned, the `next` call will again return the first one (i.e. the generator is cyclic).
 You need to use the [generators](http://quickdocs.org/generators/) library for that. `nparameters` specify the number of elements to be taken into consideration, similar to the `limit` parameter in the last.fm API case.